oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

 * `--skip-impl=STR` -- Instructs the driver to jump to the next implementation in the list if the name of the one returned matches `STR`. `STR` is a string literal with no spaces.
-When `STR` is empty (the default), the driver behavior is not modified. `STR` supports several patterns to be matched against through `,` delimiter between patterns.
+When `STR` is empty (the default), the driver behavior is not modified. `STR` supports several patterns to be matched against through the `,` delimiter between patterns.
 A name of implementation fetched is searched against all patterns specified, and if any of patterns match any part of implementation name string, it counts as a hit.
-E.g. `--skip-impl=ref,gemm` will make `ref:any` or `x64:gemm:jit` implementations to be skipped.
+For example, `--skip-impl=ref,gemm` causes `ref:any` or `x64:gemm:jit` implementations to be skipped.

 * `--start=N` -- Specifies the test index `N` to start testing from.
 All tests before the index are skipped.

 * `-vN`, `--verbose=N` -- Specifies the driver verbose level.
 It prints additional information depending on a level `N`. `N` is a non-negative integer value.
 The default value is `0`.
 Refer to [verbose](knobs_verbose.md) for details.

 * `--ctx-init=MAX_CONCURENCY[:CORE_TYPE[:THREADS_PER_CORE]]` --
   Specifies the threading context for primitive creation.